cedar-policy/rfcs/text/0003-placeholders-in-conditions.md

   && principal in ?user.delegates
 };
 ```

+Policy writers can choose to include `?principal` and/or `?resource` in the list of template variables if they like, but doing so is not required.
+These two variables retain their special status.

+If a variable is included in the list that does not appear in the actual template, we can issue a warning.

 All introduced placeholder variables presented so far are assumed to be entities (just like `?principal` and `?resource`).
 The particular _type_ of the entity is not given, for simplicity.
 Eliding the type poses a problem for validating templates on their own; we would have to wait to validate a template each time it is linked.
 However, link-time validation makes it straightforward to allow placeholder variables to have any type (`string`, `bool`, etc.), not just entity types.